chipgw/depthview2/README.md

 Supported plugins:
 * Gamepad plugin (`gamepadplugin`) - Adds support for input from game controllers using the Qt Gamepad module.
-* Steam Controller plugin (`steamcontroller`) - Adds support for input from the Steam Controller & other gamepads supported through the Steam API.
+* Steam Controller plugin (`steamcontrollerplugin`) - Adds support for input from the Steam Controller & other gamepads supported through the Steam API.
 (Looks for Steam SDK in `../steamsdk` relative to the project root.)

 License
 -------